gitmko/dwm-mko/README.md

 ## Manual Install instructions (Arch)

-(Make sure to grab my `bar` script in the `scripts` directory and place it in yours for the bar configuration)
+(I have a script titled `bar` in the `scripts` directory, if you want to change the script and where it's executed from, check `autostart.sh`)

 ### Dependencies